 The body of the text is a set of body text paragraphs defined as follows:

 Bullet and numbering within body text are not allowed.
-All sentence should be typed as descriptive paragraph.
+All sentences should be typed as a descriptive paragraphs.

 Figures are sequentially numbered commencing at 1 with the figure title and number below the figure as shown in Figure 1.
 Detailed recommendations for figures are as follows: